zumaq/EmotionAI/readme.txt

 4. Recommended configuration
 ----------------------------
-SimpleAI is not compatibile with articulated road vehicles (it is no problem if there are articulated vehicles present, the AI just won't use them).
+EmotionAI is not compatibile with articulated road vehicles (it is no problem if there are articulated vehicles present, the AI just won't use them).

 It is also recommended to enable building on slopes, as the AI doesn't terraform while